 Sony Interactive Entertainment (SIE) values diversity and strives to create a work environment in which all employees can be themselves, enabling them to reach their full potential.

-SIE has in place a variety of policies and workplace improvements that respect the balance between work and family life to enable all employees, regardless of gender, to reach their full potential in a way that suits their individual lifestyles.
+SIE has in place a variety of life-work support schemes (Symphony Plan) and workplace improvements that respect the balance between work and family life.
+Symphony Plan enables all employees, regardless of gender, to continue working and to reach their full potential in a way that suits their individual lifestyles.

 SIE strives to provide LGBTQ* employees with a working environment that respects their individuality and allows them to be themselves without facing discrimination or prejudice.